bgibz/OnlyDans/danPosts/glorydays.md

 likes: 12
 ---

-Just thinking back to the glory days with the sweet, sweet, wings.
+Just thinking back to the glory days with these sexy wings.
 Why did I ever cut my hair?